SameerKumar2609/priority-csv-processing-platform/README.md

 1. Open the application in two browser tabs.
 2. Upload a CSV from one tab.
-3. Both tabs should receive the job and status updates through Socket.IO.
+3. Both tabs receive the job and status updates through Socket.IO.

 ## Deployment